Notations #2 open-call

 8. We research existing rituals.

-10. We dissolve boundaries between individual and collective, local and international, human and beyond.
+10. We dissolve between the individual and the collective.
+Between local and international.
+Between human and beyond.

 11. We insist on interaction.

-12. We test future culture through the rituals of today.
+12. We simulate the culture of the future through the rituals of today.

 structure